Find The Ally You Need With A Board-Certified Family Law Attorney

 • Legal custody: This is for a parent’s right to make major decisions for the child, including decisions about education, health care and religion.
 This can be granted solely to one parent or shared between both.

 Choosing the right custody arrangement requires careful consideration of the child’s needs, parental dynamics and long-term stability.
+A child custody lawyer can help.

 Get Answers At Tortora Family Law